 The hotels listed below are the best in their category for the Yosemite area.
 Have reasonable expectations no matter where you decide to stay.
 You'll pay more for a hotel in or around Yosemite than you would pay in many other areas.

 - Best in Yosemite Valley: It's a tie - and there are only two.
 The Ahwahnee is the famous one, with some beautiful public areas and a very nice (albeit expensive) restaurant, but fairly expensive.
-The Yosemite Lodge is much more basic, less expensive - and you can still go hang out at the Ahwahnee.
-Read our review of Majestic Yosemite Hotel (which was called the Ahwahnee Hotel since the 1920s but renamed after a dispute with former Yosemite concessionaire DNC) and Yosemite Valley Lodge (formerly Yosemite Lodge at the Falls).
+The Yosemite Valley Lodge is much more basic, less expensive - and you can still go hang out at the Ahwahnee.

-- Best Value for Money - Evergreen Lodge: Located near Groveland, about an hour's drive from Yosemite Valley, the Evergreen gets great user reviews.
-The same company also runs the Rush Creek Lodge which opened in late June, 2016.
+- Best Value for Money - Evergreen Lodge: Located near Groveland, about an hour's drive from Yosemite Valley, the Evergreen Lodge gets great user reviews.
+The same company also runs the Rush Creek Lodge.

 - The Most Amenities - Tenaya Lodge: Located just outside the west entrance, Tenaya has a lot of things to do, special programs, a concierge and a spa.

 - Best on Highway 140 - Yosemite View Lodge: Located on scenic highway 140 in El Portal, this lodge gets good reviews from people who have stayed there.